Healthy life years statistics

 The expected number of healthy life years at birth was higher for women than for men in 19 of the Member States, with the difference between the sexes generally relatively small, as there were only two Member States where the gap rose to more than 3.0 years in favour of women — Bulgaria and Poland (see the Table 1).

-As such, it is clear that there are considerably wider differences between EU Member States in terms of the quality of life (health wise) that their respective populations may expect to live, when compared with the overall differences in the length of their lives.
-In 2014, men born in Germany could expect to live just less than two thirds (65 %) of her life free from any activity limitation, a share that rose to as high as 91 % in Malta and 92 % in Sweden.
-In 2014, a woman born in Portugal could expect to live two thirds (66 %) of her life free from any limitation, a share that rose to as high as 91 % in Malta and 92 % in Sweden.
+As such, it is clear that there are considerably wider differences between EU Member States in terms of the quality of life (health wise) that their respective populations may expect to live, when compared with the overall differences in life expectancy.
+In 2015, a woman born in Portugal could expect to live just less than two thirds (65 %) of her life free from any limitation, a share that rose to 88 % in Sweden and 89 % in Malta.
+In 2015, men born in Estonia and Austria could expect to live 73 % of their lives free from any activity limitation, a share that rose to as high as 91 % in Malta and 92 % in Sweden.